dxmi/XAF_Non-Persistent-Objects-Filtering-Demo/readme.md

 ## Scenario

-When a [Non\-Persistent Object](https://docs.devexpress.com/eXpressAppFramework/116516/concepts/business-model-design/non-persistent-objects) colletion contains a lot of objects, it is often useful to filter it.
+When a [Non\-Persistent Object](https://docs.devexpress.com/eXpressAppFramework/116516/concepts/business-model-design/non-persistent-objects) collection contains many objects, it is often useful to filter it.
 However, the built-in filtering facilities are disabled for non-persistent collections by default.

 ## Solution

 To enable filtering and sorting for [Non\-Persistent Objects](https://docs.devexpress.com/eXpressAppFramework/116516/concepts/business-model-design/non-persistent-objects), use the built-in **DynamicCollection** class or a custom **DynamicCollectionBase** descendant.

 Here, we create a **DynamicCollection** instance and pass it in the [NonPersistentObjectSpace\.ObjectsGetting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectsGetting) event handler.
-We subscribe to the **DynamicCollection.ObjectsFetching** event and pass a new collection of non-persistent objects every time filtering or sorting parameters are changed.
+We subscribe to the **DynamicCollection.ObjectsFetching** event and pass a new collection of non-persistent objects every time the filtering or sorting parameters are changed.
 If you cannot filter the collection manually, set the **ShapeData** event parameter to *true*.
 Then, **DynamicCollection** will process data (filter, sort, trim) internally.

 This example demonstrates two approaches to filter objects.